-IAS Triathlon sessions will be held weekly/fortnightly at the IAS primary training venues including Wollongong Harbour and the Fairy Meadow Surf Club, however some training sessions may still be held at other Bowling Clubs throughout the Illawarra Region including Wollongong, Shellharbour, Kiama, Shoalhaven and the Wingecarribee.
+IAS triathlon sessions will be held at various venues throughout the Illawarra Region including Wollongong, Shellharbour, Kiama, Shoalhaven and the Wingecarribee.

-IAS Scholarship holders will be exposed to high level competition through their participation in the annual ClubsNSW Academy Games, as well as through the various club, zone and state races which athletes are required to participate.
+IAS Scholarship holders will be exposed to high level competition through their participation in the annual ClubsNSW Academy Games held in April.

-The IAS is committed to the development of the holistic athlete by providing elite training in triathlon specific skill development, athletic movement development programs as well as an elite sports education curriculum.
+The IAS is committed to the development of the holistic athlete by providing elite training in triathlon specific skills development, education and development around strength and conditioning, as well as a sports education curriculum.

-IAS Scholarship athletes will complete an education curriculum covering sports specific topics including sports nutrition, performance psychology, drugs in sport and athletic movement & injury prevention as well as personal development topics including athlete professionalism, goal-setting & time management and media awareness & public speaking.
+IAS Scholarship athletes will complete an education curriculum covering sports specific topics including sports nutrition, performance psychology, drugs in sport, media/public speaking skills as well as many other topics throughout the year.

 Illawarra Academy of Sport Triathlon Program is a gate to the pathway of the Olympic sport of triathlon.
 The mission of the program is to introduce, teach and develop the fundamentals skills of draft legal triathlon in an environment that allows for individual development, self challenge and collective rise.
 The program is designed to assist young people who have an interest in the sport of triathlon and wish to understand what is involved in triathlon training and competition.